 7 Anti-Bloating Tips To Help Improve Weight Loss

-Night time is critical to help your body lose weight, and bioidentical progesterone is number one to do that, but the others might surprise you.
+Night time is critical to help your body lose weight, but these key factors might surprise you.

 Just think how nice it would be to go to bed and sleep, knowing your body was working away to help you lose weight.
-Well actually it is, and if you want to help it do that even more efficiently try using these tips to help you do just that.
+Well actually it is, and if you want to help it do that even more efficiently try using these tips to help you.

 Tip 3 – Do some exercise before you go to bed and, despite what you may think, active people are more likely to say they usually get a good night’s sleep and that is essential for weight loss.

-Tip 4 – Make up your lunch for the following day, because the average restaurant meal contains more than twice the number of calories you should be consuming in one sitting, according to a 2013 study.
-If you already have prepared a healthy, low calorie, option – and who has time to do that in the morning – then you won’t wreck your diet at lunchtime.
+Tip 4 – Make up your lunch for the following day the night before, because if you already have prepared a healthy, low calorie, option – and who has time to do that in the morning – then you won’t wreck your diet at lunchtime.

 Trying to keep cool is something that comes naturally to most menopausal women, but a National Institute of Health Clinical study found that people who slept in a 66F room burned seven percent more calories than those whose bedroom was a much warmer 75F.

-Bloating is not just uncomfortable, but affects how you feel about yourself as clothes are tight and you need help often to shift this.
-Tackling oestrogen dominance would be the first step and here’s more information to deal with this condition:
+Bloating is not just uncomfortable, but affects how you feel about yourself.
+If your clothes are tight then tackling oestrogen dominance would be the first step.